 Will planning permission be required to build my project in the garden and which building regulations are applicable?

 Use this on line form to get going - (on-line help form) it offers a more detailed 2nd form if you are ready.Garden Studios and Garden Offices are accepted everywhere in the UK.
 Accommodation buildings in particular annexes in gardens are in big demand now for quite a few reasons (all addressed here).

-Buildings at home "Garden Offices" for business purposes are common but sometimes need "careful" consideration.
+Buildings at home for many "Garden Offices / Studios" for business purposes are common but sometimes need "careful" consideration.
 We are specialist in planning, design and build for ALL domestic garden building projects.
+The legislation is subject to some local interpretation by your local planning department.
 We advise on both Planning Permission and Building Regulation compliance should either or both be required.

 To create "comfortable" extra living space, complete project costs are typically £1200 - £1800 per sq metre.
 Garden buildings for other purposes can cost much less. i.e. Sheds for self assembly can cost as little as £200 per sq metre.

 Without plumbing the costs are always less - a typical plumbing installation with a shower, WC and kitchenette needs water on tap and hygenic waste disposal.
 We have "developed "tried and tested" low cost solutions for even the most difficult sites.
 The third photo here leads to a case study of an accommodation building that meets all "permitted development rules" and provides comfortable / attractive living space of 30 sqm.

 Photos click through to real case studies: